AIR DUCT CLEANING

 Because we have the whole system closed up except the vent we are cleaning there is very little chance of dust getting out of the duct system while cleaning.
 This will be the cleanest and most effective way we clean your vents.
 Our vacuum system is running the whole time which will be cleaning your air while we are there.
 This is the most recommended method and will help improve your indoor air quality more than any other process.

 If you would prefer to have your air duct system cleaned but do not want access holes cut in, we have another option for you called the rotating brush method.
-This method can be done without cutting access holes in the duct system.
-The reason we do not use the rotating brush method only is the negative air cleaning method can get to more of the system that no other system can.
+This method can be done without cutting access holes in the duct system but we can not access as much of the system as we can with the negative air/push-pull system.

-With our negative air cleaning process we will be able to show you exactly what comes out after the cleaning.
+With our negative air/push-pull system we will be able to show you exactly what comes out after the cleaning.
 This can help you know how often to clean your vents in the future.
-It is normally recommended to clean your air ducts every 2 to 5 years.